scalapb/scalapb.github.io/scala.js.md

     )

-Since the ScalaJS compiler depends on an old version of protobuf it is recommended to work with a shaded version of ScalaPB's compiler plugin.
+Since the ScalaJS compiler depends on an old version of protobuf it is recommended to work with the `compilerplugin-shaded` artifact.
+This artifact contains a shaded version of protobuf-java and other dependencies.
 Have this in your `project/scalapb.sbt` file instead of what described in the standard installation instructions: